ultimatecoder/cpython/Doc/distutils/builtdist.rst

 extensions is possible.

 Note that by default, Visual Studio 2008 does not install 64bit compilers or tools.
-You may need to reexecute the Visual Studio setup process and select these tools (using Control Panel->[Add/Remove] Programs is a convenient way to check or modify your existing install.)
+You may need to re execute the Visual Studio setup process and select these tools (using Control Panel->[Add/Remove] Programs is a convenient way to check or modify your existing install.)